-2. If all your posts are only 500 words, they’re not considered “valuable” by Google, which means your content is being penalized and pushed to the dusty back pages of the search engines…if it even ranks at all.
+2. If all your posts are only 500 words, they’re no longer considered “valuable” by Google.
+Which means your content is being penalized and pushed to the dusty back pages of the search engines…if it even ranks at all.

 Why should people read yours?
 What makes your content remarkable enough to stand out?